Skip to content

 Results

-• Environmental education with a broad impact: around 100 teachers at 20 schools were trained to use a multimedia educational package and then integrated topics such as climate change, environmental and climate justice into their lessons - reaching around 4,000 pupils.
-At 15 schools in Albania and Italy, children worked with local authorities to develop concrete actions to reduce emissions.
-Visible practical examples such as the planting of 700 trees at Albanian schools also raised environmental awareness and directly demonstrated how local action contributes to climate protection.
+• Environmental education with a broad impact: Around 100 teachers at 20 schools were trained to use a multimedia education package; they then integrated topics such as climate change and environmental and climate justice into their lessons – reaching around 4,000 pupils.
+At 15 schools in Albania and Italy, children worked with local authorities to develop practical actions to reduce emissions.
+Visible examples such as the planting of 700 trees at Albanian schools also raised environmental awareness and directly demonstrated how local action contributes to climate change mitigation.

-• Structures for child participation created: Children's committees on climate change were set up at four locations, which developed their own roadmaps and permanently anchored participatory methods.
+• Structures for children’s participation created: Children's committees on climate change were set up at four locations.
+They then developed their own roadmaps and permanently embedded participatory methods.
 As a result, children are now actively involved in local and national decision-making processes.
-The alternative report to the UN Convention on the Rights of the Child drawn up by children was particularly effective, influencing political debates and leading to greater consideration of children's interests in climate and environment-related measures.
+The alternative report to the UN Convention on the Rights of the Child drawn up by children was particularly effective, influencing political debates and leading to greater consideration of children's interests in climate and environmental measures.

-• Children strengthened as climate actors: Through workshops, campaigns and their own research projects, children were empowered to recognise and publicly name environmental problems such as air pollution, inadequate waste management or a lack of climate education.
-Today, they act as informed climate actors who call on decision-makers at local, national and international level to take action - supported by strengthened schools, committed communities and a supportive civil society.
+• Children’s strengthened capacities as climate actors: Through workshops, campaigns and their own research projects, children were empowered to recognise and publicly identify environmental problems such as air pollution, inadequate waste management and lack of climate education.
+Today, they act as informed climate actors who call on decision-makers at local, national and international level to take action – backed by stronger schools, committed communities and a supportive civil society.